collierrgbsitisfise/simple_cctv/README.md

 > send alarm by Telegram
 > handle text, convert it in speach using google translate API

-# Install and compile openvcv
+# Install and compile opencv 🔭🔭🔭

 **_step by step instruction_**